disruptiveplanets/AIME/code/density/readme.md

 Redoing all the finite element stuff because it was 9 dof.

 Working on reparameterizing lumpy so that uniform is nondegenerate.
+Test